winkeung/C-Concepts/C_Concepts_Part1.md

 It may seem that it is not necessary to apply this kind of lengthy analysis to understand nested array declaration but when it mixed with pointer operators, then it is very useful.

-The declaration statement is like a demo showing you how a object of simpler known type is retrieved from a variable of complex unknown type in order to let you know what type the variable is (how that type is constructed from the known type).
+The declaration statement is like a demo showing you how a object of simpler known type is accessed from a variable of complex unknown type in order to let you know what type the variable is (how that type is constructed from the known type).
 This is commonly called &#39;declaration reflects use&#39;.
 For example:
 <pre>
 int a[2][3][4];
 </pre>